 From the bell tower, you get an excellent view of Tartini Square and the small harbor just beyond.

-Because the city of Piran is located on a peninsula, it is almost completely surrounded by water and terminates at a point.
-At the end of the point, you will find a lighthouse that was built in the 1800s, along with St. Clement’s Church.
+Near the harbor, you will find a lighthouse that was built in the 1800s, along with St. Clement’s Church.
 The church was originally built in the 13th century and modified in the 17th century.

 Once back down at sea level, stroll through the narrow Venetian Gothic alleyways and head into the main square.
 Tartini Square is named after the violinist and composer Giuseppe Tartini for whom a statue was erected in 1896.